 Your host company will need your Social Security Number in order to add you to payroll; you may also need it to open a bank account, rent an apartment, or apply for a driver’s license.
 It is therefore important that you apply for a Social Security Number as soon as possible.
 If you already have one from a previous stay in the United States, you should not apply for another one.

 How to Apply

 To ensure your application for a Social Security Number is processed correctly, you actually must wait a few days after arrival to apply.
 This is to allow all U.S. government databases time to communicate with each other and to recognize that you have arrived in the United States.
-You should wait at least three days after you have confirmed your arrival with your Cultural Vistas representative and 10 days after your arrival in the U.S. before submitting a Social Security Number application.
+You should wait at least two days after you have confirmed your arrival with your Cultural Vistas representative and 10 days after your arrival in the U.S. before submitting a Social Security Number application.

 Apply for your Social Security Number by visiting the Social Security Administration Office nearest to you.
 You will need to present the following original documents (not photocopies) during the application:

 - a letter of employment from your U.S. host company

 - passport including your J-1 Visa and Form I-94

 - Training/Internship Placement Plan (Form DS-7002)

 Your Social Security Number card will be mailed to you, so it is very important that you include an up-to-date address on Form SS-5 when applying.
 If you are staying in temporary housing during the application process, you may want to enter your host company’s address.

 Be sure to get a receipt or confirmation of your application while you are at the Social Security Administration Office.
 It usually takes three to six weeks for you to receive your Social Security Number; however, this receipt can be used immediately by your host company to enter you in payroll.